 ZONA MACO (Monterrey, México, 2002) @zonamaco; is an art fair platform, which includes ZONAMACO México Arte Contemporáneo, ZsONAMACO Diseño, ZsONAMACO Salón and ZsONAMACO Foto, being the most important in Latin America.

-Parallel to this, a wide range of conversations are presented in the conference program, and different acquisition awards are given.
-Art and photography books are presented at ZsONAMACO Libros and a VIP and parallel activities program takes place in different points of the city.
+ZsONAMACO 2020 brought together 72,000 visitors and gathered more than 210 exhibitors from 26 different countries.
+Parallel to this, a wide range of conversations were presented in the conference program, and different acquisition awards were given.
+Art and photography books were presented at ZsONAMACO Libros and a VIP and parallel activities program took place in different points of the city.

 These Times: un proyecto por 50 artistas y 50 instituciones

 Arte en estampillas para este tiempo, un premio para el Museo Evita y el documental de Ai Weiwei sobre Wuhan Por March Mazzei

 La curadora Sandra Antelo-Suarez da detalles de THESE TIMES, en el que 50 artistas diseñan estampillas que resumen estos tiempos extrados.

 Por Pilar Altilio

 To view/download each artist stamp, please click in its respective image

 RADIO CULTURA FM 97.9

 Entrevista a Sandra Antelo-Suárez, Adriana Rosenberg presidenta de PROA y Manuela Otero